Skip to main content

 Your placement will provide real-world experience of teaching mathematics at Key Stages 3 and 4, ensuring you develop the practical skills, confidence, and expertise needed to become an effective secondary maths teacher.

+In the third year, apprentices will be required to undertake a placement at a different institution.
 We will work closely with you and our partner schools to arrange a placement that supports your professional development and is conveniently located wherever possible.

 Student support